 Mediterranean Breakfast Casserole with chicken sausage, kale, tomatoes, and feta cheese.
 This easy egg casserole requires only 5 ingredients, is easy to put together and is BIG on flavor!
 A low-carb, keto rustic breakfast perfect for sharing with family or meal prepping for the week.

-As much as I love our family’s tradition of pancakes, waffles, or crepes for breakfast when we get together for the holidays, I personally believe nothing beats an amazing breakfast casserole, scramble, or frittata.
+As much as I love our family’s tradition of making pancakes, waffles, or crepes for breakfast when we get together for the holidays or special occasions, I personally believe nothing beats an amazing breakfast casserole, scramble, or frittata.

 Starting my day with a hearty protein-packed breakfast is a surefire way of ensuring my energy stays high throughout the day, with no anxious cravings for sweets.

-A fun and frisky flavorful dish, like this Mediterranean Breakfast Casserole, or my Sweet Potato, Sausage and Kale Breakfast Casserole , Spinach Frittata with Zucchini Sun-Dried Tomatoes and Goat Cheese , or Roasted Vegetable Breakfast Scramble are amazing for sharing with family, and are also great meal prep recipes!
+In addition, my Sausage and Kale Breakfast Casserole , Spinach Frittata with Zucchini Sun-Dried Tomatoes and Goat Cheese, or Roasted Vegetable Breakfast Scramble are amazing for sharing with family, and are also great meal prep recipes!

-In fact, I often prepare this very concept to make breakfast, lunch, or dinner a cinch throughout the week.
+In fact, I often meal prep this very recipe to make breakfast, lunch, or dinner a cinch throughout the week.

 This easy breakfast casserole recipe can be prepared the day before and reheated to make your morning food prep simple.